protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ### Pinning NFT data to a remote service

 When you add data to IPFS, it first gets added to your local IPFS node, which advertises the CID of the data to the IPFS network.
 This lets anyone request the data by looking up the CID and connecting to your node directly.
-Once they've done so, their IPFS node will hold onto a copy temporarily, which helps speed up access to the data if another node requests it.
+Once they've done so, their IPFS node will hold on to a copy temporarily, which helps speed up access to the data if another node requests it.
 However, by default these extra copies will eventually expire and be "garbage collected" so that people running IPFS nodes don't use up all of their storage space.

 When minting NFTs, we generally want our data to be at least as _durable_ as the blockchain platform the token was minted on, and we want it to be available all the time and across the globe.